shopware/docs/products/editions/enterprise-edition/search/completion.md

 # Completion

 The Enterprise Search does not use the default [Elasticsearch Completion](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/search-suggesters.html#completion-suggester), cause it does only support a fixed order and the storage size is high.
-As an alternative the Enterprise Search uses aggregations to check which result appears the most.
+As an alternative the Enterprise Search uses aggregations to find the most important words combinations for your search input.

-The [Full Text Boosted](../../../../concepts/framework/architecture/elasticsearch.md) Field is used to generate a list of completions.
+The [Full Text Boosted](../../../../concepts/framework/architecture/elasticsearch.md) field is used to generate a list of completions.
 Each word is a separate completion suggestion.

 ## Extension for compound completions